 Is it for a guerrilla marketing campaign?

 Make it a memorable advertisement of your brand.
 Think outside the box and come up with something creative if you want people to pay any attention.
 Include contact information but keep it very brief.
-These days, you could also add a QR code for people to scan, so they can get your contact details straight into their phones.
+These days, you could also generate dynamic QR codes for people to scan, so they can get your contact details straight into their phones.

 Giving Stickers Away as a Free Gift?